 Below you see Sweef.
 It’s an embarrasingly simple attempt to build an inexpensive variable passive bandpass filter for my own live setup.
 It does a nice job on Ecco, and you can build it yourself, too.
 Doesn’t work with instrument impedances (no direct guitar input).

 Sweef’s biggest flaw is, that there is no electrical reason, why it should work.
 You can see that from the schematic below.
-I do have a rev2, but isn’t ready, bcause i didn’t soldr it together yet.
-At least that rev2 is electrically seen flawless and only slightly more complex.
+I do have a rev2, but i didn’t solder it together yet.
+At least that rev2 is electrically seen better and only slightly more complex.
 Sweef in the displayed form is an experiment, that isn’t supposed to work, but actually does, sometimes ;)

 Comments (at end of page) are appreciated.

 Sweef needs no power, can be bypassed and otherwise gets you almost any round sounding emphasis from sub bassy on the left side of the dial to almost ultra sounding on the right.
 I tend to use it on extreme settings, it doesn’t do much in the center, although kind of resembles a 1970s broadcast setting.